PeterCxy/firefox-material-safari/README.md

 Installation
 ---

+Before installation, please ensure that `Client Side Decoration (CSD)` is enabled, theme is set to `Light`, and density is set to `Compact`

 On Linux, locate your profile directory in `~/.mozilla/firefox/`.
 The profile directory often starts with a random string and ends with something like `.default`.
 You can also fetch the path from the `about:support` page.

 Once located, navigate into the directory, and run